Best Of20 min read

 Cons:

-• Only works with Gmail — completely non-starter if you're not in that ecosystem
+• Gmail-only — completely incompatible if you're not in that ecosystem

 10. Capsule CRM — Best for Solo Agents Who Want Simple Done Right